Epilepsy is a neurological disorder caused by unusual nerve cell activity in the brain.

 - PET scan: A positron emission tomography (PET) scan uses small amounts of low-dose radioactive material to help doctors see your brain’s electrical activity.
 The material is injected into a vein and a machine can then take pictures of the material once it’s made its way to your brain.

-With treatment, around 70 percent of people with epilepsy can go into remission, finding ease and relief from their symptoms.
+With treatment, around of people with epilepsy can go into remission, finding ease and relief from their symptoms.

 Treatment might be as simple as taking an antiepileptic medication, although 30 to 40 percent of people with epilepsy will continue to have seizures despite treatment due to medication-resistant epilepsy.
 Others may require more invasive surgical treatments.